U.S. News Rankings

 Campus Info & Services

 CUNY--Baruch College offers a number of student services including nonremedial tutoring, placement service, day care, and health service.
-CUNY--Baruch College also offers campus safety and security services like 24-hour foot and vehicle patrols, 24-hour emergency telephones, and lighted pathways/sidewalks.
+CUNY--Baruch College also offers campus safety and security services like 24-hour foot and vehicle patrols, 24-hour emergency telephones, lighted pathways/sidewalks, and controlled dormitory access (key, security card, etc).
 Alcohol is not permitted for students of legal age at CUNY--Baruch College.

 |Students who have cars on campus||0%|